 More recently, experts have uncovered another potential reason for the diagnosis gap between men and women: Many doctors don’t think that women match the profile of a sleep apnea patient — although it seems they are often mistaken.

-Women are more likely to be misdiagnosed.
+Women are more likely to have sleep apnea misdiagnosed

 Research from The Ochsner Journal reports that sleep apnea is under-recognized and under-diagnosed, regardless of gender.
 Still, women are more likely to get misdiagnosed.
 To quote a BioMed Research International paper, “while the prevalence of the condition may be lower in women, proportionally fewer women receive a correct diagnosis.”